aws-samples/amazon-location-service-with-snowflake/README.md

 - A [Snowflake](https://www.snowflake.com/) account (sign up for a free trial [here](https://signup.snowflake.com/))
 - An AWS account (create one [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))
 - Node.js 16.x or later install [here](https://nodejs.org/en/download/) or via [nvm]([http](https://github.com/nvm-sh/nvm))/[fnm](https://github.com/Schniz/fnm)

+> **Note**
+> Would you like to deploy this stack using Terraform?
+If so, please consider adding a :+1: to [this issue](https://github.com/aws-samples/amazon-location-service-with-snowflake/issues/5) and/or leaving a comment with your use case.

 ### Prepare the Snowflake environment